aishafarooque/LZW-GIF-Compression-Decompression/README.md

 This repository contains the code for the Lempel-Ziv-Welch Data Compression Algorithm.
 It has been modified to be applied on compression and decompression a .GIF file.

+This code can also be found at https://github.com/aishafarooque/LZW-GIF-Compression-Decompression.

 ![](input/the-office.gif)

 ## Requirements and Libraries
 - Python3
 - struct: https://docs.python.org/3/library/struct.html

 ## How to run: